AChiabodo/AMLNotes/Questions.md

 3. **Non-Maximum Suppression (NMS)** is a technique used to reduce the number of overlapping bounding boxes produced by an object detection algorithm.
 It works by selecting the bounding box with the highest confidence score and removing any other bounding boxes that have a high overlap with it.
 This can help to improve the precision of the object detection algorithm.

 4. **RoI Pool vs RoI Align**
-   - RoI Pooling is a technique used in object detection algorithms to extract features from a region of interest (RoI) in an image.
+   - **RoI Pooling** is a technique used in object detection algorithms to extract features from a region of interest (RoI) in an image.
 It works by dividing the RoI into a grid of sub-windows and then "snapping" the features to the grid.
 This can lead to a loss of information and reduce the accuracy of the object detection algorithm.
-   - RoI Align is a variation of RoI pooling that uses **bilinear interpolation** to align the features with the grid.
+   - **RoI Align** is a variation of RoI pooling that uses **bilinear interpolation** to align the features with the grid.
 This can help to preserve the spatial information and improve the accuracy of the object detection algorithm.

 5. **Semantic Segmentation** is a fundamental topic in computer vision that aims to classify each pixel in an image according to the object (class) it belongs to.
 It is a pixel-level classification task that can be used to create detailed and accurate object masks.
 Various techniques can be used for semantic segmentation, such as fully convolutional networks and U-Net.

-1. **Fully Convolutional Networks (FCNs)** are used to perform semantic segmentation by applying **Downsampling** and **Upsampling** inside the network.
+1. **Fully Convolutional Networks (FCNs)** are used to perform semantic segmentation by applying **downsampling** and **upsampling** within the network.
-First a series of convolutional layers are applied to the input image to extract the **features vector**.
-The network is then designed to upsample the feature vector and the obtained output is a **pixel-wise** classification with original image size $C$ x $H$ x $W$ where $C$ is the number of classes.
+First, a series of convolutional layers are applied to the input image to extract the **feature vector**.
+The network is then designed to upsample the feature vector and the output is a **pixel-wise** classification with the original image size $C$ x $H$ x $W$, where $C$ is the number of classes.
-      - **Downsampling** is performed by applying a series of convolutional layers alternated to Pooling layers.
+      - The **downsampling** is performed by applying a series of convolutional layers alternating with pooling layers.
 The convolutional layers are used to extract the features from the input image, while the pooling layers are used to reduce the spatial dimensions of the feature map.
-      - **Upsampling** is performed by applying "Unpooling" layers like Bilinear Interpolation, Max Unpooling etc. No learning is involved in this types of layers.
-An alternative is the **Transposed Convolution** that is a learnable layer that can be used to upsample the feature map.
+      - **Upsampling** is performed by applying "unpooling" layers such as Bilinear Interpolation, Max Unpooling, etc. No learning is involved with these types of layers.
+An alternative is **Transposed Convolution**, which is a learnable layer that can be used to upsample the feature map.

-1. **Instance Segmentation** is the task of identifying and localizing each object instance in an image.
-It is a combination of object detection and semantic segmentation, and can be used to create detailed and accurate object masks for each object in an image.
-Can be performed with a **Mask R-CNN** that extends the Faster R-CNN by adding a new task after RoI pooling : **Mask Prediction**.
+1. **Instance Segmentation** is the task of identifying and localising each object instance in an image.
+It is a combination of object detection and semantic segmentation and can be used to create detailed and accurate object masks for each object in an image.
+Can be performed with a **Mask R-CNN**, which extends the Faster R-CNN by adding a new task after RoI pooling: **Mask Prediction**.

-1. **Panoptic Segmentation** is the task of simultaneously performing semantic segmentation and instance segmentation on an image.
-It can be used to create detailed and accurate object masks for each object in an image, as well as to classify each pixel according to the object it belongs to.
+1. **Panoptic segmentation** is the task of simultaneously performing semantic segmentation and instance segmentation on an image (classifying each pixel and assigning different object instances in the image).
+It can be used to create detailed and accurate object masks for each object in an image and to classify each pixel according to the object it belongs to.

 ## Lesson 12